-Georgia Aquarium is one of few facilities in the world to house whale sharks.
-Learn more about what it takes to care for ocean’s largest fish.
+Georgia Aquarium is one of the few facilities in the world to house whale sharks.
+Learn more about what it takes to care for the ocean’s largest fish.

-Caring for the largest fish in the sea is quite the task and requires the involvement of several different teams.
+Caring for the largest fish in the sea is quite a task and requires the involvement of several different teams:

-The dive team oversees the daily maintenance of the 6.3-million-gallon Ocean Voyager Exhibit the Aquarium’s whale shark’s call home.
-The dive team is in charge of cleaning this exhibit in its entirety – from the rocks on the exhibit floor to the nearly 20-foot-tall viewing window.
+Oversees the daily maintenance of the 6.3-million-gallon Ocean Voyager Exhibit the Aquarium’s whale shark’s call home.
+The dive team is in charge of cleaning this exhibit in its entirety; from the rocks on the exhibit floor to the nearly 20-foot-tall viewing window.
 All this cleaning ensures our animals have a healthy habitat to call home.
-This team also oversees our Swim with Gentle Giants and Dive with Gentle Giants programs along with our Veterans Immersion Program, helping guests and veterans get up-close and personal with these incredible animals.
+This team also oversees our Swim with Gentle Giants and Dive with Gentle Giants programs.
+Along with our Veterans Immersion Program, helping guests and veterans get up close and personal with these incredible animals.
 With all these responsibilities, our dive team spends the most time in the water with our whale sharks.

-The commissary team is one of the most important teams because they prepare and organize all food for the Aquarium’s thousands of animals.
-Although their mouths can be nearly four feet in length, whale sharks are filter feeders, and their esophagus are only about the size of a quarter.
-They are fed an assortment of shrimp, krill, and small fish several times each day, totaling nearly 40lbs of food a day per whale shark.
+Is vital because they prepare and organize all food for the Aquarium’s thousands of animals.
+Although their mouths can be nearly four feet in length, whale sharks are filter feeders.
+Their esophagi are only about the size of a quarter.
+They are fed an assortment of shrimp, krill, and small fish several times each day, totaling nearly 40 lbs of food a day per whale shark.

 To learn more about whale sharks and Georgia Aquarium’s research and conservation efforts, please visit our website.